All Resources

 Efficiency, flexibility and productivity are all a direct result of automation.
 With minimal human intervention required, teams have an opportunity to automate low-value work and gain more time to make efficient and impactful decisions.
 Not only that, automation improves employee performance and sentiment as they have more hours in their workday to dedicate to work that fulfills them, and in turn, keeps your business thriving and performing in new ways

-Earlier this month, we briefed you on the cost of manual work for agencies, but there’s also risks currently facing your business in regard to your teams if you’re not automating.
-Let’s take a look.
+We've already covered the cost of manual work for advertising agencies.
+But there’s also risks currently facing your business in regard to your human teams if you’re not using AI-powered automation.

 In today’s market there’s two things at odds against organizations—high turnover of high valued employees and/or the looming shadow of having to make difficult business decisions, like laying off a percentage of your workforce.
 Neither are desirable, but a harsh reality in today’s environment where we’re teetering towards a recession.
 With increased labor costs creating further complexities, executives who aren’t already looking to automation—or starting—are likely to enter a vicious cycle where they either need to hire but can’t afford the overhead, or are staffed disproportionately and need to make the difficult decisions we mentioned above.